-First of all, I should clarify that there’s no dishonorable cheating involved in this tutorial!
 To make the Illuminated Letters Printable Alphabet, I enlarged an alphabet from Decorative Alphabets and Initials.
-It’s a book full of copyright-free alphabets that has been very inspirational to me over the years!
+It’s a book full of copyright-free alphabets that has continued to inspire me over the years!

-The alphabet I used for the PDF/this tutorial is from page 93, and is an arabesque design.
+The alphabet I used for the PDF/this tutorial is from page 93, and it features an arabesque design.

 My only regret about this tutorial?
 I wish you could see the piece that I made today in person!
 Gold watercolor is so beautiful in real life because of the way it interacts with light.
 It does look pretty in photos, but you’ll be blown away by how all of this comes together when you make it.
 The vibrant violet ink, the soft cotton paper, the brilliant gold, and the jet black sumi combine to make a piece that’s elegant and eye-catching — perfect for a gift!

 If you have any questions about today’s tutorial, please feel free to ask in the comments.
-If you loved this tutorial, I think you’ll also like the Next Level Illuminated Letter Tutorial — be sure and check it out!
-Enjoy the rest of your day, and thanks for reading!
+If you loved this tutorial, I suspect you’ll enjoy TPK’s other illuminated letter tutorials.
+Be sure to check them out!
+Enjoy the rest of your day, and happy creating. 🙂

 This article was first posted in December of 2019.
 It has been updated to include a tutorial video.